 MODERN VEHICLE DEALERSHIPS

-The event will feature a selection of modern vehicle dealership and manufacturer exhibitors.
+The event may feature a selection of modern vehicle dealership and manufacturer exhibitors.
+If any dealerships are confirmed, they will be announced ahead of the event via our email newsletter and our Facebook page.
 Visitors can learn more about the latest models, technology and finance products from knowledgeable staff who will be on hand to answer queries.

 FOOD AND DRINK, TOILETS

 A wide selection of quality food and drink is available from a range of on-site catering facilities including a bar, confectionery and ice cream vendors.
 In addition, there is a permanent Courtyard café located within Capesthorne Hall.

 Portable toilets will be located in the courtyard at the bottom of the events field and in addition, permanent toilets are also available inside Capesthorne Hall.

 The event is located in the grounds of Capesthorne Hall, Congleton Road, Siddington, Macclesfield, Cheshire, SK11 9JY – a listed, neo-classical and early 18th century property with Jacobean frontage.

 The grounds, house and lake provide a breath-taking backdrop to a fantastic display of quality classic vehicles.

 Visitors are able to explore the superb formal gardens and grounds at no extra cost.
 For a small additional charge of £4 per adult, visitors can also have access to, and a tour of, the Capesthorne Hall building.